kruzee07/kruzee07.github.io/README.md

 ## 👋 Hi there!
 I'm Krutarth!

-- I'm a 4th year student at Trent University.
+I'm a 4th year student at Trent University.
-- I'm majoring in Computer Science, specializing in Data Analytics, and doing a minor in Economics.
+I'm majoring in Computer Science, specializing in Data Analytics, and doing a minor in Economics.
-- I’m intrigued working with complex datasets and building models for efficient computing.
+I’m intrigued working with complex datasets and building models for efficient computing.

-- 🔭 I’m currently working on a research project on decrypting hashed codes.
+🔭 I’m currently working on a research project on decrypting hashed codes.
-- 💰 I’m learning Financial Analysis to enhance my skills in the Finance sector.
+💰 I’m learning Financial Analysis to enhance my skills in the Finance sector.
-- 🎯 My utlimate goal is to successfully build a model that can redefine Banking, and I’m creatively looking for ways to do so.
+🎯 My utlimate goal is to successfully build a model that can redefine Banking, and I’m creatively looking for ways to do so.
-- 😴 When I'm not coding, eating or sleeping (P.S.
+😴 When I'm not coding, I'm eating or sleeping (P.S.
 If I'm asleep I most probably ate before).

 ### 📊 GitHub Stats
 ![Your GitHub Stats](https://github-readme-stats.vercel.app/api?username=kruzee07&show_icons=true&theme=tokyonight)